omerulutas/CizCizDP/README.md

-# Observer and Strategy Patterns vvv
+# Observer and Strategy Patterns

 This study is containing Design Pattern Lecture's  Observer and Strategy Patterns topics with illustration and implementation .
 Project is implemented in Java.
 I implement in my university life.